learnk8s/learnk8s.io/src/bsk201910/rollbacks.md

 **When you introduce a change that breaks production, you should have a plan to roll back that change.**

-Kubernetes and `kubectl` offer a simple mechanism to roll back changes to resources such as Deployments.
+Kubernetes and `kubectl` offer a simple mechanism to roll back changes to resources such as Deployments, StatefulSets and DaemonSets.

 But before talking about rollbacks, you should learn an important detail about Deployments.